henrywu2019/BentoML/docs/source/guides/index.rst

 This part of the Kappa documentation is a work in progress.
 If you have any questions related to this, please join
-`the Kappa Slack community <https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg>`_ and ask in the bentoml-users channel.
+`the Kappa Slack community <https://join.slack.com/t/kappa/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg>`_ and ask in the kappa-users channel.

 .. toctree::